Thalictrum, Pigamon: planting, cultivation and companion planting

 Thalictrum delavayi Hewitt’s double

-The flowers are sometimes bicoloured with white or pink sepals and contrasting purple or lilac stamens with white tips, green-touched whites, or yellows.
+The flowers are sometimes bicoloured, with white or pink sepals and contrasting purple or lilac stamens with white tips, green-touched whites, or yellows.
 The sepals fall more or less quickly at the beginning of flowering, leaving the clouds of star-like stamens to provide the colour.
 Some cultivars, such as the Thalictrum delavayi ‘Hewitt’s Double’, do not have stamens but double flowers, resembling tiny soft, velvety roses.

 Each pollinated flower produces a small winged fruit.
 When planted in favourable conditions, in heavy, cool soil, Thalictrum (notably T. aquilegifolium) tends to naturalise by self-seeding spontaneously.
 As soon as they are mature, the brown seeds disperse, carried by the wind.

-A lovely foliage reminiscent of that of Columbines
+An elegant foliage reminiscent of that of Columbines

 Thalictrum aquilegifolium in woodland